codezri/buildzri/README.md

 BuildZri is a minimal cross-platform C++ build automation tool written in Python.
 It comes with a simple JSON-based configuration file with the features you need.

+Please check the [BuildZri documentation](https://codezri.org/docs/buildzri/intro) for more details.

 ## Features

 - Minimal JSON-based configuration